 Anxiety itself isn’t necessarily negative.
-It can alert us to danger and threats and prompt us to follow hygiene and safety protocols (e.g. washing hands, physical distancing mandates, getting vaccinated).
+It can alert us to danger and threats and prompt us to follow hygiene and safety protocols (e.g., washing hands, physical distancing mandates, and getting vaccinated).
 However, too much anxiety can ultimately cause physical and psychological harm.

 Anxiety related to COVID-19 may show up as: